 Try to eat less fast food, ice cream, sweets, and other “empty calories” – They must be removed from the diet and replaced by healthy foods without preservatives and added sugar

 Find allergens by using the “eczema-detective method” along with the dermatologist’s allergy tests

 Why try natural healing?

 The purpose of optimizing one’s lifestyle is to get as far in healing as possible in a natural way.
 The best result would be a total “cure”.
 Even if this is not possible a big improvement of the condition will also be good.
 Then you can settle for regular steroid creams (eg Locoid) and non-steroid creams (eg Elidel).
 It might be sufficient to keep eczema at bay while the skin is slowly rebuilding.
 One must never say “all or nothing”.
-Instead, think of it as a victory if you can achieve 75% improvement through an optimized lifestyle.
+Instead, think of it as a victory if you can achieve eg. 75% improvement through an optimized lifestyle.
 You do not want to take the expensive and potent products that the pharmaceutical industry is currently rolling out.
-But With all the side effects are immediate and may not appear until many years from now.
+With all drugs, some side effects are immediate while others may not appear until many years from now.

 As an eczema patient, it’s important to display some kind of bodyweight management.
 When a person develops eczema he is 8% more likely to become overweight or obese.
 But the opposite is also the case.
 A person that develops overweight or obesity is more prone to having skin problems like atopic dermatitis.

-Effects of obesity on Skin
+Effects of obesity on the skin

 A 2017 study of American women found thatskin barrier and moisturizing functions were significantly impaired by obesity, resulting in considerable dryness and roughness, compared with nonobese women.